Open daily from 11:00 am – 3:00 pm

 Enter The Gardens by water

-The official boaters’ entrance to The Gardens, The Wharf features a float for dinghies, paddle-powered watercraft—even float planes!—plus, a drop-off for whale-watching boats.
-With five buoys, we can also accommodate boats less than 40 feet on a first come, first served basis for up to 24 hours.
-The Wharf is also where our boat tours depart from in the summer months.
+The official boaters’ entrance to The Gardens, The Wharf features tie-up for dinghies, paddle-powered watercraft and is also where our Boat Tours depart from in the summer months.
+With five buoys, we can accommodate boats less than 40 feet on a first come, first served basis for up to 24 hours.

 These Totem Poles, carved in Classic Coast Salish style by Master Carvers Charles Elliot of the Tsartlip Nation and Doug La Fortune of the Tsawout Band, were dedicated on September 9th, 2004 not only to celebrate the 100th anniversary of The Butchart Gardens but also in recognition of the rich cultural heritage provided by Indigenous People.